 Victorian houses account for around one in every six homes in Britain, and the majority are either terraced houses or semi-detached.
-They offer a combination of period charm, affordability and potential for ‘doing up’.
+These properties offer a combination of period charm, authentic architectural details, affordability and the potential for renovation.

 However, there are some drawbacks to Victorian homes – narrow, dark kitchens and some smaller rooms tend to populate the back end of these houses.
 Fortunately it’s nearly always possible to overcome these negatives by extending a house – and Victorian houses really lend themselves well to being extended.

 Where to start when extending a Victorian house?

 If you live in an end terrace or semi-detached house with a bit of garden space next to the main side wall there may be some limited potential for building a single storey extension.

 This side return area has the biggest potential versus outlay to transform the house.
 In smaller terraced houses, filling in the side return may only add a couple of metres to the kitchen width, but it should still be enough to radically improve the size and feel of the interior.
 You can also extend around the back of the house where garden space allows.

 Before you start an extension project, remember to notify your insurance company.
 Not doing so could invalidate your policy (for example there may be a clause about occupancy and you may need to move out for an extended period of time).
 You may need renovations insurance, too.